-5 Certain members of the uniformed services are also subject to annual automatic re-enrollment every January 1 if they have stopped making contributions in the previous calendar year.
+&lt;sup>4 Certain members of the uniformed services are also subject to annual automatic re-enrollment every January 1 if they have stopped making contributions in the previous calendar year.

-FERS and BRS employees who are not vested and who separate from the Federal Government forfeit all agency automatic contributions and attributable earnings.6
+FERS and BRS employees who are not vested and who separate from the Federal Government forfeit all agency automatic contributions and attributable earnings.

-Forfeitures- Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. § 8432(g)) and agency contributions forfeited due to retirement coverage corrections, the majority of which are made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$42,403,175 and \$41,764,124 for the year ending December 31, 2019 and 2018, respectively.
+Forfeitures- Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. § 8432(g)) and agency contributions forfeited due to retirement coverage corrections, the majority of which are made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$50,075,122 and \$42,403,175 for the year ending December 31, 2020 and 2019, respectively.
 Under FERCCA, when a participant's retirement coverage is corrected from FERS to CSRS, any excess agency contributions are forfeited to the Plan.
 All forfeitures are used by the Plan to offset accrued administrative expenses.
 If the forfeited funds (along with participant loan fees) are not sufficient to meet all administrative expenses, earnings on investments are then charged.